brencej/ProGED/README.md

 - diophantine (for dimensionally-consistent grammars)
 - torch, tqdm (for HVAE generator)
 - botorch (for Bayesian optimization with HVAE)
+- scikim-tda (for persistent homology metric)
+- hyperopt (for alternative optimization algorithm)

 ## Setup
 You can install the package directly from the git repository: